beatrizcepa26/beatrizcepa26.github.io/_pages/experiences.md

 University of Minho.

-## Committee Member
+## Committees
 <hr/>

-* **Student Representative on the School of Engineering Board**, University of Minho.
+**School of Engineering Board**
+Student Representative.
 Mar 2024 — Present.
+University of Minho.

-* **Student Representative on the Course Committee of the Doctoral Program in Informatics**, University of Minho.
+**Course Committee of the Doctoral Program in Informatics**
+Student Representative.
 May 2023 — Present.
+University of Minho.

-## Association Member
+## Associations
 <hr/>

-* **Vice-Director of the Recreational Department**, Gabinete de Alunos de Engenharia Biomédica (GAEB), University of Minho.
+**Gabinete de Alunos de Engenharia Biomédica (GAEB)** Vice-Director of the Recreational Department.
 Oct 2020 — Apr 2021.
+University of Minho.